 Luminar 4 is an unusual and constantly evolving program.
-Increasingly, it’s specialising in altered, enhanced and augmented reality effects – and these are exceptionally effective.
-You will find them either amazing or ‘cheating’, depending on which side of the fence you stand.
-Apart from that Luminar also has a full selection of basic photo editing tools like curves, cropping, layers and retouching.
-It’s very powerful and effective photo editor at the price, even without all the AI fireworks.
+So much so that it has now evolved into Luminar AI, which is designed to be quicker and easier for a wider audience.
+Luminar 4 is still available, kind of, but Skylum is pushing users very firmly towards Luminar AI.
+Luminar 4 offers altered, enhanced and augmented reality effects which are exceptionally effective.
+Apart from that, Luminar 4 also has a full selection of basic photo editing tools like curves, cropping, layers and retouching.
+It is a very powerful and effective photo editor at the price, even without all the AI fireworks.

 Luminar’s speciality is AI (artificial intelligence) tools which can analyse the image to identify objects and subject types to mask and edit them selectively.
 The AI Sky Enhancer is an early example, but the technology has moved on a long way since then, with the AI Portrait Enhancer panel in the latest version, AI Sky Replacement and AI Augmented Sky tools.

 You can carry out all the usual routine photo editing adjustments too, but Luminar 4’s real drive is towards enhanced, augmented and reimagined reality.
 If that’s your bag, it’s spectacular.
 If you like your photography ‘real’, there are all the tools you need to enhance your images in more traditional ways too, but there may be more traditional programs that suit you better.
 Given Luminar’s price, though, it’s going to be hard to find one that delivers as much for the money.